Lauren Cohan: Early life

-Cohan was born Lauren Storholm in Cherry Hill, New Jersey, to American father Paul Storholm and Scottish mother, Susan Cohan (née Moorhouse), who are now divorced.
-She was raised in New Jersey until age 13, when her family moved to her mother's native UK, settling in Surrey.
-In addition to Cherry Hill, Cohan lived for one year in the state of Georgia before her family moved to the UK.
+Cohan was born Lauren Storholm in Cherry Hill, New Jersey, to an American father and a Scottish mother.
+She was raised in New Jersey and spent a year in Georgia.
+When she was thirteen, her family moved to her mother's native United Kingdom, settling in Surrey, England.

-Lauren's surname was legally changed to that of her stepfather, Cohan, and her mother converted to Judaism when she remarried.
-Lauren Cohan converted to Judaism at age five and had a Bat Mitzvah ceremony.
-Cohan is the only child of her parents, and has many younger half-siblings through her mother and father's remarriages.
-Her younger brother is Beverly Hills based British private chef, Daniel Cohan.
-Through one of her sisters Alia, she has a niece, Isla.
-Cohan graduated from King Alfred's College, Winchester (now the University of Winchester) with a Bachelor of Arts degree in drama and English literature before touring with a theatre company she co-founded at the university.
+Upon her mother's remarriage, Lauren's surname was legally changed to that of her stepfather, Cohan.
+She converted to Judaism at the age of five.

+She has younger half-siblings through her mother and father's remarriages.
+Cohan graduated from King Alfred's College, Winchester (now the University of Winchester).

 Career

 Film

-In 2006, after her film debut in Casanova (2005) as Sister Beatrice, Cohan starred in the sequel to Van Wilder (2002), Van Wilder: The Rise of Taj, as Charlotte Higginson.
+In 2006 and 2007, after her film debut in Casanova (2005) as Sister Beatrice, Cohan starred in the sequel to Van Wilder (2002), Van Wilder: The Rise of Taj, as Charlotte Higginson.
 Her next role was in the 2008 film Float.
 In February 2010, she was cast in Death Race 2 and was the lead in the 2016 supernatural-horror The Boy.
-Also in 2016, she appeared as Martha Wayne (Batman's deceased mother) in Batman v Superman: Dawn of Justice and played Leila Steinberg in the 2017 biographical drama All Eyez on Me.
+Also in 2016, she appeared as Martha Wayne, Batman's deceased mother, in Batman v Superman: Dawn of Justice and played Leila Steinberg in the 2017 biographical drama All Eyez on Me.
+In 2025 she appeared in the independent end of the world movie When I'm Ready, her first on-camera film appearance since 2018's Mile 22.